Peter DeFazio: Early life, education, and pre-congressional career

-DeFazio was born in 1947 in Needham, Massachusetts, a suburb of Boston.
+DeFazio was born in 1947 in Needham, Massachusetts, a suburb of Boston, graduating from Needham High School in 1965.
 He credits his great-uncle with shaping his politics; that great-uncle almost never said "Republican" without adding "bastard" (or "bastud", as it sounded in a Boston accent).
 He served in the United States Air Force Reserve from 1967 to 1971.
 He received a Bachelor of Arts degree from Tufts University in 1969 and a Master of Arts degree in gerontology from the University of Oregon in 1977.

 From 1977 to 1982, DeFazio worked as an aide to U.S. Representative Jim Weaver.
 He was elected as a Lane County Commissioner in 1983 and served as chairman from 1985 to 1986.

 U.S. House of Representatives

 Elections

 In 1986, DeFazio ran for the U.S. House from Oregon's 4th congressional district, upon the retirement of incumbent Democratic congressman Jim Weaver.
 DeFazio narrowly won a competitive three-way primary against State Senators Bill Bradbury and Margie Hendriksen, 34%–33%-31%.
 He won the general election with 54% of the vote.

 DeFazio did not face another contest nearly that close until 2010, winning every election before then with at least 61% of the vote.
-He has forged a nearly unbreakable hold on a district that is only marginally Democratic on paper.
-This is due almost entirely to the presence of his base in Lane County, which has almost half the district's population.
-The district narrowly voted for George W. Bush in 2000, John Kerry in 2004, and Hillary Clinton by 0.1 percentage point in 2016.
+He forged a nearly unbreakable hold on a district that was only marginally Democratic on paper.
+This is due almost entirely to the presence of his base in Lane County, which had almost half the district's population.
+The district narrowly voted for George W. Bush in 2000 (due mainly to Ralph Nader being on the ballot), John Kerry in 2004, and Hillary Clinton by 0.1 percentage point in 2016.
 In 2020, DeFazio defeated Alek Skarlatos by over 25,000 votes (5.4%).
 Pacific Green Party candidate Daniel Hoffay finished third with 2.2% of the vote.